Michael Hurley (musician): Career

 Before starting his recording career Hurley contracted mononucleosis and needed to wait several years until he could sign to a record label.
 Hurley's debut album, First Songs, was recorded for Folkways Records in 1963, on the same reel-to-reel machine that taped Lead Belly's Last Sessions.
 He was discovered by blues and jazz historian Frederick Ramsey III, and subsequently championed by boyhood friend Jesse Colin Young, who released his second and third albums on The Youngbloods' Warner Bros. imprint, Raccoon.

+Hurley spent much of the early 1970s as an itinerant performer in Vermont, working odd jobs on the side.
 In the late 1970s, Hurley made three albums for Rounder, all of which have since been reissued on CD.
 His 1976 LP Have Moicy!, a collaboration with Peter Stampfel and the Unholy Modal Rounders (a spin-off of the Holy Modal Rounders) and Jeffrey Frederick & The Clamtones, received much critical praise.
 Music critic Robert Christgau ranked it as his favorite album of the year.

 In 1996, Koch Records released Wolfways with Hurley backed by Mickey Bones on drums.
 Tours with Son Volt and high praise from younger performers like Lucinda Williams, Vic Chesnutt, Woods, Calexico, Cat Power, Julian Lynch, and Robin Holcomb followed.

 In the 2000 film Hamlet, the main character listens to Hurley's song "Wild Geeses" while making a video that stands in for the original's "Murder of Gonzago" play-within-a-play "to catch the conscience" of King Claudius.

 In 2001, Locust Music reissued Hurley's debut under the new title Blueberry Wine, with new artwork contributed by Hurley.